caltechlibrary/newt/newt.1.md

 : (optional) holds the run time configuration used by the Newt applications.

 models
 : (required by newt generator) This holds the description of the data models in your application.
 Each model uses HTML 5 element descriptions which can be set using the interactive `newt model` command.

 routes
 : (required by newt router) This holds the routes for the data pipeline (e.g. JSON API and template engine sequence)

 templates
-: (required by newt mustache)
+: (required by newt handbars)

 ## The applications property